tmankita/YelpCamp/README.md

 #### My first web site

 ## Description
-Campground web site that use for sharing  campgrounds that people visited.
+Campground web site that used for sharing  campgrounds that people visited.
 ### Instructions:
 1. Add a new campground:
 ###### * Only user that login can add a new campground.